0x2be3/projects/README.md

 ========
 Some personal projects.

-hordes
+Hordes
 ------
-News and media research tool.
+News & media research tool.

-lograph
+Lograph
 -------
 Tools & graphs for your server logs.